From Peter Maughan's Acclaimed

 Peter Ellson (France) Amazon review.

-'If this isn't made into a TV series it will be the world's loss ....
+'...
 You will never forget how it made you feel.
 All good stories should delight, enchant, touch, teach, recall, inspire, motivate, and challenge.
 I was not disappointed ...
 I'll leave you with the words of Mark Twain, that helps express the feeling I walked away with after finishing The Cuckoos of Batch Magna: 'Such slathers of ancient friends, & such worlds of talk, & such deep enjoyment of it!'

 Mark Van Aken Williams, USA, author of 'The Burlesque of Graceless Acting' and 'The Prophet of Sorrow.'